deploysteps/core/README.md

 - `name`: A friendly name to use for logging.
 - `host`: The server's IP address or hostname.
 - `port`: The server's SSH port.
+- `otpSecret`: The secret for generation otp tokens during login.
 - `username`: The username used to connect to the server.
 - `password`: The password used to connect to the server.
 - `privateKey`: The private SSH key used to connect to the server.